-- If your boat is equipped with a bow winch, make sure that the boat is properly located on the trailer and the winch strap/cable is tight. - Make sure the boarding platform bracket pins are in place before trailering.
+- If your boat is equipped with a bow winch, make sure that the boat is properly located on the trailer and the winch strap is tight. - Make sure the boarding platform bracket pins are in place before trailering. - If your boat is equipped with a Flight Control Tower, be certain to fold the tower and secure to tower to the boat to prevent damage.